shashankpolanki/Selenium-AWS-Lambda/README.md

 # Selenium-AWS-Lambda
-Running a selenium-based web scraper with AWS lambda functions
+Running a selenium-based web scraper using AWS lambda functions